What is Diluted EPS?

 Unlike the basic EPS metric, the calculation of diluted EPS accounts for the share count impact from the exercise of potentially dilutive securities such as options, warrants, and convertible debt or equity instruments.

-How to Calculate Diluted EPS (Step-by-Step)
+How to Calculate Diluted EPS?

-The concept of diluted shares outstanding can be equated to a pie, of sorts – if more slices are cut to accommodate for an increase in the number of people sharing the pie, that means that the size of each slice would decrease for each additional person sharing the pie.
+The concept of diluted shares outstanding can be equated to a pie, of sorts – if more slices were cut to accommodate for an increase in the number of people sharing the pie, that means that the size of each slice would decrease for each additional person sharing the pie.

 The formula used to calculate the diluted EPS of a company is nearly identical to the basic EPS – in which net income upon adjusting for the payout of preferred dividends is divided by the total number of common shares outstanding (but post-dilution, this time).